hoodiecrow/ConsTcl/README.md

 }
 ```

-**if**
+**Quotation**

+According to the rules of Variable reference, a symbol evaluates to its stored
+value.
+Well, sometimes one wishes to use the symbol itself as a value.
+That is
+what quotation is for. `(quote x)` evaluates to the symbol x itself and not to
+any value that might be stored under it.
+This is so common that there is a
+shorthand notation for it: `'x` is interpreted as `(quote x)` by the Lisp
+reader.

+**Conditional**

-The _conditional_ form evaluates a Lisp list of three expressions.
+The conditional form `if` evaluates a Lisp list of three expressions.
 The first,
 the _condition_, is evaluated first.
-If it evaluates to anything other than
+If it evaluates to anything other than `#f`
-`#f`, the second expression (the _consequent_) is evaluated and the value
+(false), the second expression (the _consequent_) is evaluated and the value
 returned.
 Otherwise, the third expression (the _alternate_) is evaluated and the
 value returned.
+One of the two latter expressions will be evaluated, and the
+other will remain unevaluated.

+**if**

 <table border=1><thead><tr><th colspan=2 align="left">if (internal)</th></tr></thead><tr><td>condition</td><td>an expression</td></tr><tr><td>consequent</td><td>an expression</td></tr><tr><td>alternate</td><td>an expression</td></tr><tr><td><i>Returns:</i></td><td>a Lisp value</td></tr></table>